Jim Lane (politician)

-James Henry Lane (June 22, 1814 – July 11, 1866) was a partisan militia leader during the Bleeding Kansas period that immediately preceded the American Civil War.
-During the war itself, Lane served as a United States Senator and as a general for the Union.
-Although reelected as a Senator in 1865, Lane committed suicide the next year.
+Brigadier-General James Henry Lane (June 22, 1814 – July 11, 1866) was an American politician and military officer who was a leader of the Jayhawkers in the Bleeding Kansas period that immediately preceded the American Civil War.
+During the war itself, Lane served in the United States Senate and as a general officer in the Union Army.
+Although reelected as a senator in 1865, Lane died by suicide the next year.

 Early life

 The son of Amos Lane, Lane was born in Lawrenceburg, Indiana, where he practiced law when he was admitted to the state bar during 1840.
 During the Mexican–American War, he successively commanded the 3rd and 5th Indiana Regiments.
 He was a U.S. congressman from Indiana (1853–1855) where he voted for the Kansas–Nebraska Act.

 He relocated to the Kansas Territory during 1855.
 Remaining a Democrat for a time, he eventually became involved with the antislavery movement in Kansas, and joined the Republican party.
 He was often termed the commander of the Free State Army ("The Red Legs" or Jayhawkers), a major Free Soil militant group.
 In 1855 he was the president of the convention that drafted the anti-slavery Topeka Constitution.
+In the summer of 1857, he co-founded Falls City, Nebraska, intending for it to serve as a station on the Underground Railroad.

 By 1858, Lane had become a member of the Kansas Danites, a secret-society founded in 1855 to oppose Missouri's influence in Kansas.
 The Kansas Danites were inspired by the earlier Mormon Danites, which had formed in Missouri in 1838, during the 1838 Mormon War in that state.

 On June 3, 1858, Lane shot and killed Gaius Jenkins in a land dispute in Lawrence.
 According to reports Jenkins was coming to get water from a well on the disputed property.
 Jenkins was reported to have been displaying a revolver.
 Lane met him with a shotgun.
 One of the men with Jenkins shot Lane in the leg and Lane returned fire killing Jenkins.
 Lane was acquitted in the trial, which kept him from participating in the convention drafting of the Wyandotte Constitution, later the official constitution for Kansas.

-After the Free Soilers succeeded in getting Kansas admitted to the Union during 1861 as a free state, Lane was elected as one of the new state's first U.S. Senators, and reelected in 1865.
-Lane committed suicide in 1866.
+After the Free Soilers succeeded in getting Kansas admitted to the Union in 1861 as a free state, Lane was elected as one of the new state's first U.S. Senators, and reelected in 1865.